Payment Card Compliance

 All deposits must be reconciled with the sales slips, and the register tapes, if applicable.
 The deposits must be traced to the appropriate index in Banner.

-A charge back occurs whenever a card error or discrepancy is observed by the cardholder.
+A chargeback occurs whenever a card error or discrepancy is observed by the cardholder.
 The bank card center charges back the university’s bank and notifies Treasury Reporting.
-Upon receipt of the charge back, Treasury Reporting will debit the department’s index of original deposit.
-The department must provide Treasury Reporting with a copy of the sales slip.
-Treasury Reporting will notify the bank card center of the department’s proof of charge.
-If the bank card center reverses the charge back, the department’s index will be credited.
+Upon receipt of the chargeback, Treasury Reporting forwards the information to the department and the department processes the journal voucher to debit the index of original deposit.
+The department responds to the bank card center with a copy of the sales slip as proof of charge.
+If the bank card center reverses the chargeback, the department is notified and the department processes the journal voucher to credit their index.

 - Use of Third Party Software